-Focus mainly on page load time and response time.
+Focus mainly on how long the page takes to load and respond.
 The lower the number, the better for you.

-- The green color indicates the page load time less than 1.1 seconds, which is a great result.
+- The green color indicates that the page load time is less than 1.1 seconds, which is a great result.

-- The yellow color indicates the time between 1.1 and 2.5 seconds, which is worse, but it is still not critical.
+- The yellow color indicates the time between 1.1 and 2.5 seconds, which is worse, but still not critical.

-- In the case of red color, you should resolve the problem as soon as possible, because this means that loading time is more than 2.5 seconds, which indicates a quite big problem.
+- If you see a red color, you should fix the problem as soon as possible, because it means that the load time is more than 2.5 seconds, which indicates a pretty big problem for your site.

-If you are kind of lost in the output report, don’t worry.
-Most of this information is for developers and not for marketers.
-As a marketer, you should make an overall evaluation of the status of the page load speed, and if the results are not very convenient, you should forward a report to the development department.
+If you get lost in the output report, don’t worry.
+Most of this information is for developers, not marketers.
+As a marketer, you should make an overall evaluation of the status of page loading speed, and if the results are not very convenient, you should forward a report to the development department.